What is The Primary Care Child Psychology Service?

-We offer regular parent groups where parents can develop and expand on skills to support their children and meet other parents with similar needs.
+We offer parent groups where parents can develop skills to support their children’s emotional and psychological needs.

-We offer groups for children to improve their awareness of their emotions and develop skills to help with them when they are feeling over-whelmed.
+We offer groups for children to improve their awareness of their feelings and emotions and help them to develop skills to cope with them when they are overwhelming.

 Accessing our service

 Children can be referred by a healthcare professional, such as your GP, a Speech and Language Therapist, Occupational Therapist or Public Health Nurse.

 To refer your child to our service, please speak with a health professional involved with your child's care.
 Contact our service directly for a referral form at 01 795 8044.